codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 {% include
 image.html
 lightbox="true"
-file="/images/applications/app-dashboard-timeline.png"
+file="/images/applications/dashboard-timeline-main.png"
-url="/images/applications/app-dashboard-timeline.png"
+url="/images/applications/dashboard-timeline-main.png"
-alt="Application deployments in Timeline tab" caption="Application deployments in Timeline tab" max-width="50%"
+alt="Example of application deployments in Timeline tab" caption="Example of application deployments in Timeline tab" max-width="60%"
 %}

 You can see the:
 1. Complete history of deployments according to Git hash.
 For each deployment you can also the Pull Request (PR) used for the commit, the committer, and the Jira issues resolved by the PR